pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ---

+## No mega-files!

+- Please, please try to avoid putting really large files into your repository
+- GitHub has size limits and things can get really frustrating if you hit them
+- It's better just not to include that 400MB mp3 you were thinking of using, consider compressing it a bit more...

+---

 ## Activity

-Given that we have done [Exercise 0](../../exercises/Exercise-0.md) (RIGHT?) we have a JavaScript project we could put into our repository!
+Given that we have done [Exercise 0](../../exercises/Exercise-0.md) we have a JavaScript project we could put into our repository!
 So:

 1. Find your Exercise 0 folder and rename it to `exercise0`
 2. Create a folder called `exercises` inside your `cart253` repository folder